mobilecoinofficial/forest/README.md

 - `SIGNAL_CLI_PATH`: specify where the signal-cli executable is if it is not in ROOT_DIR.
 - `LOGLEVEL`: what log level to use for console logs (DEBUG, INFO, WARNING, ERROR).
 Defaults to DEBUG
 - `TYPO_THRESHOLD`: maximum normalized Levenshtein edit distance for typo correction.
 0 is only exact matches, 1 is any match.
 Default: 0.3
+- `SIGNAL_CLI_PATH`: path to executable to use. useful for running signal-cli with graalvm tracing agent

 ## Binary flags
 - `DOWNLOAD`: download/upload datastore from the database instead of using what's in the current working directory.